lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 If the OCSPRequest is signed, the client SHALL specify its name in the OCSPRequest.requestorName field; otherwise, clients SHOULD NOT include the requestorName field in the OCSPRequest.
-OCSP servers MUST be prepared to receive unsigned OCSP requests that contain the requestorName field, but MUST handle such requests as if the requestorName field were absent.
+OCSP servers MUST handle unsigned OCSP requests that contain the requestorName field, as if the requestorName field were absent.

 ## OCSP Response Profile

 ### OCSPResponse Structure
-The ASN.1 structure corresponding to the OCSPResponse with the relevant CertID is:
+Provided for convenience here, a partial extract of the ASN.1 structure corresponding to the OCSPResponse with the relevant CertID as defined in {{RFC6960}}:

 ~~~~~~
 OCSPResponse ::= SEQUENCE {